YotQues/DroneNews/README.md

-# DroneNews

-## Hello Ori, and more friends at VOOM!
+# Hello Ori, and more friends at VOOM!
 I prepared this home assignment for you as quickly as I could, aiming to maintain good code quality, considering my knowledge of your tech stack.

 We have an ASP.NET server that connects to a remote SQL Server Database with EFCore as the backend.
 For the front end, we have a simple React.js (TypeScript) app with a custom hook to manage our backend calls, some MaterialUI, and some custom styles.